 I found out that there are only two things I can do about the mess.
 First one is to take measures to avoid the mess.
 Cover the floor with a plastic film.
 Set a container directly beneath the scene to collect most of the water.

 The second is to accept the fact that it’s going to get out of control.
 Your workplace is going to get messy.
 The floor is going to get wet.

 Keep anything that can be damaged by water (not only gear but any papers and books, for example) away from the setup.
 You’ll clean everything up later so just enjoy the process!

 Arrange your limes and acrylic ice cubes in a nice composition.
 Keep it simple and remember to leave some space for falling drops.

-I like pictures that have place to breathe, so I left a lot of empty space for splashes.
+I like pictures that have a place to breathe, so I left a lot of empty space for splashes.

-5. Fix It in Place
+5. Glue Your Composition in Place

 Do you like your composition?
 Yes?
 Now it’s time to fix it in place.